Suraj-Bhor/100-Days-of-ML-Code/README.md

 * Learnt how the data engineers have to deal with demands of ML engineers, Data analysts and other co data engineers.
 * Got to know how data governance can be done to hide sensitive information using the cloud data loss prevention API.
 * Finally, learnt how to productionize the data process using Apache AirFlow.

+## Day 27: 5<sup>th</sup> May 2020 : Building data lakes.
+* Understood what data lakes are and what are the consideration to be taken into account while building one.
+* Learnt the differences between data lake and data warehouse.
+* Went through different storage options in GCP.
+* Understood the high-level architecture of Google Cloud Storage and how it stores data in the form of buckets and objects.
+* Also understood how access is controlled in such storage devices with IAM and access lists.
+* Went through the difference between Transactional systems and Analytical systems.
+* OLTP vs OLAP.
+* Got to know what is fully managed services and serverless services.
+* Did some hands-on in the GCP lab where we had to injest data from CSV into the Google Cloud SQL where they can be explored using normal SQL commands.
+This Cloud SQL here acts as a data lake and from here data can be passed to data warehouses such as Google BigQuery for analytics purposes.
+* Continued reading the AlexNet paper and updated the notes in Notion.
+* Learnt what are key roles in a data driven organization.